adamordal/ansible_ios/README.md

 ### Execution

-Run the playbook to apply configurations:
+Run the playbook to apply configurations:

 ```bash